scroll-tech/rollup-explorer-backend/README.md

 [![Audit Status][audit-image]][audit-link]
 ![Rust Nightly][rustc-image]

+## Pre-requisites

+Naturally, you will need the [Rust toolchain] installed.
+Besides that, [goose] is necessary for external database migrations of [scroll].

 ## Development

 - `make start_be`: Start a local `Postgres` docker-container, and `cargo run --bin rollup_explorer`.
 Then URL `http://0.0.0.0:5000` could be accessed in a Web browser.